 Legalisation is an approach that is determined by Government and is outside of the powers of local police forces.

-The fact remains that cocaine use enables criminal activity through its supply so it carries a direct and immediate threat to our communities.
-Our campaign sets out to make these true costs clear with the aim of reducing cocaine use in the Thames Valley and subsequently the demand for its supply and the criminality that it brings.
+The fact remains that illegal drug use enables criminal activity through its supply so it carries a direct and immediate threat to our communities.
+Our campaign sets out to make these true costs clear with the aim of reducing illegal drug use in the Thames Valley and subsequently the demand for its supply and the criminality that it brings.

 We understand that there are things that feel uncomfortable to talk about, but ignoring them doesn’t make them go away.
 In fact, not talking about ‘taboo subjects’, enables the things that we’re uncomfortable about to carry on unchecked.